Bobby Gonzalez: USA Basketball

 Gonzalez was an assistant coach with the 2005 USA Basketball World University Games Team that won a gold medal in Turkey.
 He was also a court coach for the 2002 USA Junior National Team Trials.

+Hall of Fame

+In 2023, Gonzalez was inducted into the Greater Binghamton (New York) Athletic Hall of Fame.

+In 2026, Gonzalez was inducted into both the New York State Basketball Hall of Fame as well as the Manhattan University athletics Hall of Fame.